Will-Morr/LiarsDiceBotTourney/README.md

 # Liars Dice Bot Tourney

-WORK IN PROGRESS, NON FUNCTIONAL ATM
+WORK IN PROGRESS

 This repo contains a system for running a liars dice bot tournament.
-A central computer continously runs games (`game_server.py`) and each player runs a bot locally on their computer (`client_example.py`).
+A central computer continuously runs games (`game_server.py`) and each player runs a bot locally on their computer (`client_example.py`).

+We want to run as many games as quickly as possible, so both the server and client are multi-threaded to run many games in parallel.
+This also lets us run a higher time per turn while still getting a large number of games per minute.

+The current example client plays randomly but is functional, if very bad and occasionally tanking penalties for illegal moves.

 ## TODO
- - Core game engine
  - Matchmaking, probably random but we need to make sure bots don't play themselves
  - Logging, likely just dumping all bot, game, and tourney jsons into folders
  - Database, ingesting all of this into a queryable table
  - Leaderboard, pull and visualize data from database
  - Example bots, we need a few bare-bones bots to test the system

-The current client plays randomly but should be functional, if very bad and occasionally tanking penalties for illegial moves.
+ - Other languages?
+If anyone wants to use any tool other than python feel free to re-implement default_client in a language of your choice and make a PR.

 ## Schemas

+This section is all the info you really need to make a bot.
+You update the existing metadata array in the example, write something to process game state, and then return a bot response.

 ### Bot Metadata
 On startup, the client sends the server session data.

 The first section is hardcoded metadata for this specific bot. `player` should just be your full name and is how we track score.
 Naming your bots and tracking updates would be appreciated to make poking around in the data more clear.

 Please also specify the other tags (which are somewhat TBD right now).
 Having flags for substantial advantages (like being a full time software engineer or using machine learning instead of pure logic) would open up the playing field to more players.
-Even if there is a clear dominant strategy using a more sophisticated tool it would be fun to have a best manual bot or best amatuer bot catagory.
+Even if there is a clear dominant strategy using a more sophisticated tool it would be fun to have a best manual bot or best amateur bot category.

 `session_uuid` is the randomly generated uuid used to track this bot.
 It is regenerated every time you restart the bot.

 `full_title` is just all the identifier as one string for easy display.

 ```